dvln/out/README.md

 level (eg: 'trace' level for verbose debugging) with markup data added such as Go file name, func name and line #, date/timestamp, pid, log level, etc prefixed.
-All flags/metadata are fully configurable (similar to Go's log package, just more configuration/markup options).
+All flags/metadata are fully configurable (similar to Go's log package, just with more configuration/markup options).

-Basically ones call to 'fmt.Println()' or 'log.Printf()' would be replaced with an 'out.Println()' and 'out.Printf()'.
-If one wanted to use different levels one could use 'out.Debugln()' or 'out.Notef()' or various other output levels just as easily with the 'out.\<Level\>\[ln|f\]()' format.
+Basically replace calls to 'fmt.Println()' or 'log.Printf()' instead with calls to 'out.Println()' and 'out.Printf()'.
+If one wanted to use different levels one could use 'out.Debugln()' or 'out.Notef()' or various other output levels just as easily with the 'out.\<Level\>\[ln|f\]()' routines.
 One can do additional things as well, a few examples:

 1. Errors could be set up to be shown in human format or JSON (see formatters)
 2. Trim/filter debugging output to specific packages or even package functions
 3. Optional "detailed" errors to get stack traces near orig error occurance
 4. Cleaner log file vs screen output formatting/alignment (vs Go 'log' pkg)
 5. Augment screen and/or logged data with more extensive meta-data markup options
+6. Direct access to io.Writers for every output level (eg: out.TRACE, out.DEBUG)
-6. All of these are optional but add power if needed, more below ...
+7. All of these and more are optional but add power if needed, more below ...

 A CLI tool that uses 'out' can easly have screen output that looked something like the following while the log file output showed more detail: